unicode-org/conformance/README.md

 * **Generated test data** including all parameters and settings as well as ancilliary descriptive information for each test.
 This data depends only on the type of test (component) and the ICU version.
-It does not depend on the particular execution platorm, i.e., programming languages.
+It does not depend on the particular execution platform, i.e., programming languages.

 * **Expected results** of running each test running with the specified ICU version.
 This does not depend on the platform.